Voice from the Stars, a Pathfinder's

 Something completely different.
 It answers many questions

 people ask fifty years after the event.
-Clearly the author and his colleagues
+Clearly the author and his

 were not supermen.
 Some of them had the courage to say enough is enough.